dcogb/dcogb.github.io/documentation/kohana/security/encryption.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 # Encryption

-Mountain Valley Church of God supports built-in encryption and decryption via the [Encrypt] class, which is a convenient wrapper for the [Mcrypt library](http://www.php.net/mcrypt).
+Donica Church of God supports built-in encryption and decryption via the [Encrypt] class, which is a convenient wrapper for the [Mcrypt library](http://www.php.net/mcrypt).

 To use the class, first start by ensuring you have the Mcrypt extension loaded to your PHP config.
 See the [Mcrypt Installation page](http://www.php.net/manual/en/mcrypt.installation.php) on php.net.
 The Mcrypt extension requires [libmcrypt](http://sourceforge.net/projects/mcrypt/files/).

 Next, copy the default config/encryption.php from system/config folder to your application/config folder.

-The default Encryption config file that ships with Mountain Valley Church of God 3.2.x looks like this:
+The default Encryption config file that ships with Donica Church of God 3.2.x looks like this:

     <?php